SakshamSahgal/Knuth/docs/RunningLocally.md

     RatingLength = 50
     ```

-- For explaination of the .env parameters, you can refer [Configuration Parameters](Configuration%20Parameters.md)
+- For explaination of the .env parameters, you can refer [ConfigurationParameters](ConfigurationParameters.md)

     > Note: The value of these configuration parameters are very sensitive information and without these values the project won't be functional.